Yahoo Messenger: Plug-ins

+In version 8.0, Yahoo!
+Messenger featured the ability for users to create plug-ins, which are then hosted and showcased on the Yahoo chat room.
+Yahoo!
+Messenger users could listen to free and paid Internet radio services, using the defunct Yahoo!
+Music Radio plug-in from within the messenger window.
+The plug-in also player functionality, such as play, pause, skip and rate this song.

 Protocol

 The Yahoo!
 Messenger Protocol (YMSG) was the client's underlying network protocol.
 It provided a language and series of conventions for software communicating with Yahoo!'s Instant Messaging service.
 In essence, YMSG performed the same role for Yahoo!'s IM as HTTP does for the World Wide Web.
 Unlike HTTP, however, YMSG was a proprietary protocol, a closed standard aligned only with the Yahoo! messaging service.
 Rival messaging services have their own protocols, some based on open standards, others proprietary, each effectively fulfilling the same role with different mechanics.

 One of the fundamental tenets of instant messaging is the notion that users can see when someone is connected to the network—known in the industry as 'presence'.
 The YMSG protocol used the mechanics of a standard internet connection to achieve presence—the same connection it used to send and receive data.
 In order for each user to remain 'visible' to other users on the service, and thereby signaling their availability, their Yahoo!
 IM client software maintained a functional, open, network connection linking the client to Yahoo!'s IM servers.